 Deccan Traps Stack of lava flows over 2000 meters thick located in India.
 They were formed 60 to 65 million years ago and could be involved in the Cretaceous-Tertiary crisis, which has seen the disappearance of non-avian dinosaurs in particular.

 Decibel The decibel (dB), or tenth of the seldom use Bel, is the commonly used unit of sound power, named after Graham Bell (1847-1922), a Scottish scientist who invented the telephone.
-It is equal to 20 log10 (p/ref) where p denotes the acoustic pressure and prefers a reference pressure arbitrarily set at 20 μPa (20×10-6 Pascal, or 0.2 billionth of atmospheric pressure), which represents the hearing threshold in most humans.
+It is equal to 20 log10 (p/pref) where p denotes the acoustic pressure and pref a reference pressure arbitrarily set at 20 μPa (20×10-6 Pascal, or 0.2 billionth of atmospheric pressure), which represents the hearing threshold in most humans.

 Degree of freedom This refers to each parameter, or coordinate, that characterizes the position of an object or its centre of gravity on its trajectory.